e-c-k-e-r/tortoise-tts/README.md

   - [ ] Saner way of loading finetuned models / LoRAs
   - [ ] Some vector embedding store to find the "best" utterance to pick
 - [ ] Documentation
+  - this also includes a correct explanation of the entire stack (rather than the poor one I left in ai-voice-cloning)

 ## Why?

+To:
-To correct the mess I've made with forking TorToiSe TTS originally with a bunch of slopcode, and the nightmare that ai-voice-cloning turned out.
+* atone for the mess I've made with forking TorToiSe TTS originally with a bunch of slopcode, and the nightmare that ai-voice-cloning turned out.

-Additional features can be applied to the program through a framework of my own that I'm very familiar with.
+* unify the trainer and the inference-er.
+* implement additional features with much ease, as I'm very well familiar with my framework.
+* disillusion myself that it won't get better than TorToiSe TTS:
+  - while it's faster than VALL-E, the quality leaves a lot to be desired (although this is simply due to the overall architecture).

 ## License